sagesolar/Corpus-of-Taylor-Swift/README.md

 ### NextWord[1-2-3]

-Each lyric word in CoTS is listed with its next three most frequently occurring word.
+Each lyric word in CoTS is listed with its next three most frequently occurring worda.
 For example, the lyric word `high` has the `NextWord[1-2-3]` values:

 [ `infidelity (6)`, `heels (4)`, `above (3)` ]